Colorado Apartment Renter's Guide

 The 10-day notice will tell you either:

+(1) that you must do something within ten days to correct the problem (for example, pay any past due rent or stop violating a rule or term of your rental agreement); or (2) that the problem cannot be fixed by you, and that you must move out within ten days.
+This is called termination for cause.
 A landlord may only terminate your tenancy without cause at the end of the lease term, or at the end of a month if you are a month-to-month tenant.
 When the landlord wishes to terminate the tenancy for no cause, you are entitled to the amount of notice set forth in your lease.
 If no notice period is specified, you are entitled to the amount of notice required by law.
 If you fail to vacate the apartment after receiving a notice to vacate, a landlord can evict.

-Call your Landlord First
+Call Your Landlord First

 If you have a problem in your apartment, notify your landlord or manager immediately, preferably in writing.
 Since your apartment is a business investment for the landlord, most landlords want to keep it clean, attractive and in good repair.

-Your Rent Payments Can be Included in Your Credit Score
+Your Rent Payments Can Be Included In Your Credit Score

 If you are trying to build your credit, why not include your rent payment?
 Rent is your largest monthly payment and now you can get credit for it.
 Rental Kharma, a Denver-based company, can help you get the credit you deserve.
 Through an easy registration process you can report two years of past rent payments to the credit bureaus.
 Best of all it’s only $10!
 To learn more about how Rental Kharma is working with the Colorado Apartment Association to help you get credit for your rent payments, please visit rentalkharma.com.